-Out of the 281 undergraduate students at Appalachian Bible College, 43 (about 15%) are considered first-time/full-time degree seekers.
+Out of the 56 degree seeking undergraduates new to Appalachian Bible College in 2016, 43 (about 77%) are considered first-time/full-time .

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Appalachian Bible College about graduation rates for other more appropriate groups of students.

 Based on the caliber of first-time/full-time students that attend Appalachian Bible College we would expect an overall graduation rate of 48.9%.
 However, students are graduating at a rate that is 7.0% higher.
 That means Appalachian Bible College is performing above average at graduating students based upon those students' anticipated academic achievement in college.